yeminyi/eshopserver-nodejs-azure/README.md

-# Eshop Demo
+# Eshop Demo Backend

-Using Angular 8 , boostrap 4 for Front End
+Using Node.js + Express + Azure mocking the backend

 This is the [Demo] on firebase (https://eshopdemo2019.firebaseapp.com)